rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 To us, TS users, type complexity translates to a sometimes confused type checker requiring developer intervention when types get just a little more involved.
 For a comparison, I could write a whole application in Haskell (assuming Haskell with no language extensions) without specifying a type even once, all types fully inferred by the type checker.
 (Not that I would really want to do that, I like defining types.
-It is about type checker ability to help me more and needing less of my help.)
+It is about the type checker's ability to help me more and needing less of my help.)

 I view it as a trade-off:  suffer a little because of type complexity but see your code when debugging using developer tools _vs_ introduce a language that has nicer types, compiles down to JS, and assume that you will not be using the debugger.